 Public Health Care In Belize

-All cities and towns have public hospitals where you go to seek medical attention for a very low fee – about U.S.$2.50 Unless it is an emergency you will need to arrive early to get a number and be prepared to wait hours before you are attended to.
+All cities and towns have public hospitals where you can go to seek medical attention for a very low fee – about U.S.$2.50 Unless it is an emergency you will need to arrive early to get a number and be prepared to wait hours before you are attended to.
 Basic medications such as antibiotics or pain medication are provided free of charge at hospital pharmacies, although some hospitals will ask for a nominal fee of US$5. to provide the medication.

 Tip: Regional Hospitals located in Belmopan, Orange Walk Town and Dangriga offer walk-in service after working hours and on weekends in fully air conditioned facilities with medical officers and specialists on duty around the clock.
 These hospitals also have pharmacies that offer free basic medications prescribed by the in-house medic.
+Emergencies such as asthma or high blood pressure crisis are treated promptly and at no charge.

-Two of the largest Belize Medical Associates and Belize Health Care Partners are located in Belize City.
+Two of the largest, Belize Medical Associates and Belize Health Care Partners are located in Belize City.

 For cruise ship passengers, the Pharmacy Express is located right inside the Tourism Village where they disembark in Belize city.